Get Moving: Helping to Close the Phys Ed. Gap

 Some say the best strategy is to tie activities to specific educational goals.

 At the Education Development Center, for example, Arthur describes a station-to-station strategy for math teachers.
 “Break up the problems you plan to have students work on, and place them on index cards or chart paper,” she says.
-“Students should work on a center for a few minutes and then rotate to the next until they have completed all the stations.”
+“Students should work on a centre for a few minutes and then rotate to the next until they have completed all the stations.”

 Nick Kline at Action for Healthy Kids proposes a variation: write questions on pieces of paper, ball up the papers and have the kids toss them around.
 “We play catch around the room, so that instead of answering questions one through three, now we’re answering questions four through six,” he says.